unikraft/summer-of-code-2021/content/en/docs/sessions/01-baby-steps/index.md

 We will go through the same steps as above:

-1. Download / Initialize the helloworld appplication.
+1. Download / Initialize the helloworld application.
 1. Configure the application, resulting in a `.config` file.
 1. Build the required components, resulting in the `build/hello_kvm-x86_64` unikernel image.
 1. Run the image, with the "Hello world!" message getting printed.